dmurdoch/rgl/README.md

 Trevor Davis for a `snapshot3d` patch.
 Mike Stein for pointer-handling code.
 Jonathon Love for the `uname` patch.
-The Mapbox team for the triangulation code.
+Volodymyr Agafonkin and many others for the `earcut` triangulation code.